gardhr/cosi/README.md

 `function script_path()`

 Returns the path of the current script, if available.
-Fails if argv() has not set by the calling C environmet (see cosi_main from the Cosi C API).
+Fails if argv() has not set by the calling C environment (see cosi_main from the Cosi C API).

 `function text_to_ascii(text)`